zsoltibaba37/microbit/README.md

 After clone this repository.
 Istall Pycharm Community Edition, and setup correctly.

-[Ctrl-Shift-F10] Shortcut copy the .hex file to the Micro:Bit.
+[Shift-F10] Shortcut or press Run button to copy the .hex file to the Micro:Bit.

 Micro:Bit